 Leave yourself broad notes as you go; nothing specific, just small ideas for improvement or changes.
 You can do this either by printing your draft out and doing it by hand, or through one of the myriad digital markup tools available, such as Microsoft Word, Adobe Acrobat or the ubiquitous (and free) Google Docs.

-I would recommend trying both methods—personally, I use digital to edit the vast majority of the work, then print out particularly troublesome pieces to work with by hand later down the line.
+I would recommend trying both physical and digital self-editing methods—personally, I use digital to edit the vast majority of the work, then print out particularly troublesome pieces to work with by hand later down the line.

 You’ll be able to ask yourself three big questions that will decide the rest of your self-editing journey: